Danieli9/tesla-master/README.md

 # Tesla Run Rename

-The `tesla-run-rename.sh` script is a tool that helps you quickly and easily perform string replacements in your WordPress theme.
-This can be useful when you want to change specific names or references throughout your project.
+The `tesla-run-rename.sh` script is a tool that helps you quickly and easily perform string replacements in theme.
+This can be useful when you start a project.

 ## Usage